 - The entire book was covered across multiple terms, all of which you will have access to through a monthly subscription.

 About the Course

 In this course, Sheikh Nuh Keller shall read and provide explanatory commentary on Imam Nawawi’s classical Hadith text Riyadh as-Saliheen, The Gardens of the Righteous.
 Each chapter of the text is based around a core theme essential to the deen, and elucidates its practice according to the Sunna of our Prophet, Allah’s blessings and peace be upon him.

 Sheikh Nuh’s commentary on the Hadith shall focus on providing actionable advice for Muslims in living the Sunna while navigating through today’s world.
 How can we correctly deploy the wisdom contained in the Hadith in the modern world?
 How can each of us incorporate the spirit of the Sunna into our lives?
 The focus is on practical steps to take to bring about a change.

-Each term different themes shall be explored, which are incumbent upon all Muslims to embody, as Sheikh Nuh progresses through the chapters of the text.
+Each set contains different themes that shall be explored, which are incumbent upon all Muslims to embody, as Sheikh Nuh progresses through the chapters of the text.

-These are lessons to sit in and benefit from entirely at your own pace—no assessments, exams, grades or homework assignments.
-You can ask the instructor questions during the Live Sessions, and they are answered during the last ten minutes of each lesson.
+These are lessons to sit in and benefit from entirely at your own pace—no assessments, exams, grades, or homework assignments.

 There is no required text for this course.
 A soft copy of the Arabic text of Riyadh as-Saliheen shall be provided as part of the course material and the text of the hadith shall also be included in the course slides.